Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

 In Section~\ref{sec: g1 ess2}, in the case that $S$ is exceptional, Proposition~\ref{gamma1-essD} states that if $\gamma_1(S)$ is $\F$-essential, then $\gamma_1(S)$ is extraspecial.
 Thus, in combination with Proposition~\ref{Prop:ess.in.except}, we may assume that, if $S$ is exceptional, then $\gamma_1(S)$ is not $\F$-essential in our minimal counterexample.
 The proof of Proposition~\ref{gamma1-essD} invokes Lemma \ref{gamma1-essC}, Proposition~\ref{Clebsch Gordan} and a detailed commutator calculation which in the end reaches contradiction by using a 1902 result due to Burnside (Theorem~\ref{Engel2}).

 Sections \ref{sec: proof MT1 1} and \ref{sec: proof MT1 2} contain the series of results that leads to the proof of Theorem \ref{MT1}.
 Our proof is achieved by contradiction, considering a minimal counterexample $\F$ to Theorem \ref{MT1} (first with respect to the size of $S$ and then to the number of morphisms).
 In other words, we consider a minimal fusion system $\F$ containing an $\F$-essential subgroup $E$ that is not an $\F$-pearl and is not equal to $\gamma_1(S)$ or $C_S(Z_2(S))$ (we say that $E$ is a witness).
 So assume that $\F$ is such a fusion system.
 The most important result of Section~\ref{sec: proof MT1 1} is Proposition~\ref{propOp} which asserts $O_p(\F)=1$.
 The proof of Proposition~\ref{propOp} uses the fact that we know those non-abelian simple groups which have a $\GF(p)G$-module on which some non-trivial $p$-elements act with minimal polynomial of degree $2$.
 The fact that we require originally goes back to Thompson in unpublished work and we cite Chermak \cite{chermak} for the proof.
 We also show that for $\F$ a minimal counterexample we must have $p\geq 7$, $p^7 \leq |S| < p^{2p-4}$ and $\Omega_1(\gamma_1(S))$ non-abelian (Lemmas~\ref{p7} and \ref{Omega.non.ab}).
 With the scene set, in Section \ref{sec: proof MT1 2} we choose a subgroup $T$ of $\gamma_1(S)$ whose automorphism group is not formed by restrictions of $\F$-automorphisms of $\gamma_1(S)$ and that is maximal first with respect to the order of its normalizer in $S$ and second with respect to its own order.
-Note that a witness $E$ is a candidate for $T$, but the key idea is that $T$ is not necessary $\F$-essential.
+Note that a witness $E$ is a candidate for $T$, but the key idea is that $T$ is not necessarily $\F$-essential.
 The study of the subgroup $T$ is divided in two major cases: the case in which $T$ is $\F$-centric and the case in which $T$ is not $\F$-centric.
-We show that either case is impossible and so $T$ cannot exist, proving Theorem~\ref{MT1}.
+We show that both cases are impossible and so $T$ cannot exist, proving Theorem~\ref{MT1}.

 With Theorem~\ref{MT1} proved, Section~\ref{sec: proof Raul app} contains the proof of Theorem \ref{Raul app}.
-By this stage, this is relatively straight forward because of \cite{Raul}, where Moragues Moncho classified all saturated fusion systems $\F$ on $p$-groups with an extraspecial subgroup of index $p$ and $O_p(\F)=1$.
+By this stage, this is relatively straightforward because of \cite{Raul}, where Moragues Moncho classified all saturated fusion systems $\F$ on $p$-groups with an extraspecial subgroup of index $p$ and $O_p(\F)=1$.